Sanglorian/orcus/Orcus Advanced Options - current.md

 Your two identities are completely distinct.
 You have your current identity's alignment for effects that rely on alignment, though you are eligible for abilities that require a certain alignment (such as a cleric's deity) only if both of your identities qualify.
 Researching one of your identities don't reveal information about the other unless the person attempting the research knows both identities are the same person.
 Effects that detect you based on your identity work only if you are currently in the identity the effect is trying to detect; otherwise, the effect fails as if the target didn't exist.

-### Safe House
+### Nameless One

-Level 11 Trick Practice (Bluff)
+Level 15 Trick Practice (Bluff)

-**Cost to Learn:** 360
+**Cost to Learn:** 1,000 gp
 **Completion Time:** 1 week
-**Components:** 720
+**Components:** 1,000 gp
 **Duration:** Instantaneous

-You establish a safe house—a secure space in which to hide your secrets from the outside world.
-This safe house is roughly the size of a 10-foot cube.
-It's in a location you have access to, and it can be part of a larger building or structure, like a hidden room or an underground cave.
-The safe house protects objects and people inside it from magical detection.
-Setting up or moving your safe house takes a week of downtime.
-The size of the safe house expands by one 10-foot cube each time you use this craft.
+You eschew all of your former identities, going as far as to render your former name completely inaccessible to discover by mortal means.
+After this practice, you forever lose all names and identities previously associated with you.
+You adopt a brief descriptive title in place of a new name.

+At the art's conclusion, you must don the mask created for the art, the appearance of which is evocative of your title.
+While you’re wearing this mask, any attempts to scry or otherwise locate any of your eschewed identities or connect you to those identities do not work, revealing nothing but darkness, as if you were an invalid target or did not exist.

 ## Diplomacy

-### Signs
+### Teach Signs

 Level 1 Lesson Practice (Diplomacy)

-**Cost to Learn:** 14
+**Cost to Learn:** 14 gp
 **Completion Time:** 1 week
-**Components:** 28
+**Components:** 28 gp
 **Duration:** Instantaneous

-The subject of the signs lesson learns a sign language.
-A character who learns how to give the signs lesson learns the sign language along with it, if they did not already know it.
+The subject of a *teach signs* lesson learns a basic sign language.
+A character who learns this art learns a basic sign language along with it, if they did not already know it.

-### Swear an Oath
+### Dealmaker

-Level 1 Interaction Practice (Diplomacy)
+Level 5 Interaction Practice (Diplomacy)

-**Cost to Learn:** 14
+**Cost to Learn:** 40 gp
 **Completion Time:** 1 hour
 **Components:** 1 recovery
 **Duration:** Instantaneous

-To swear an oath, you name—very specifically—a task you will accomplish in no more than one year’s time.
-If the task is not completed in that time, or if conditions arise that indicate the failure of the oath, you lose all your recoveries, and cannot regain them for a month.

-You cannot be tricked into thinking an oath is fulfilled when it is not, and no magical compulsion can force you to stop attempting to fulfill it.

-Oaths can be singular tasks (destroy the Dark Tower) or ongoing (keep King Dari alive).
-Ongoing oaths can be renewed at the end of each year.
-An oath must be something measurable, so the character knows whether it has been fulfilled.

-You receive a +2 power bonus on skill checks while working towards your oath, and a +2 power bonus to defenses against attacks that would stop you from working towards your oath.
+You have the air of a person with money, allowing you to buy and sell valuables that otherwise are too rich for the local community.
+When looking to buy or sell an item that would normally be outside that available for sale or purchase in the local community, make a Diplomacy check (DC depends on the level of the item and the size of the community).
+On a success, you’re able to sell or purchase that item.

 ### Entourage

 Level 7 Interaction Practice (Diplomacy)

-**Cost to Learn:** 104
+**Cost to Learn:** 104 gp
 **Completion Time:** 1 week
-**Components:** 208
+**Components:** 208 gp
 **Duration:** Instantaneous

 You have a small group of admirers who tend to follow you around while you’re in civilized settlements.
 Your admirers are helpful to you, allowing you to make simple requests of them such as purchasing basic equipment with your funds or finding a room at an inn.
 These admirers do not travel with you to places that are obviously dangerous, including most adventure locations, but they’ll wait for you at the nearest settlement.

-### Geas

-Level 11 Interaction Practice (Diplomacy)

-**Cost to Learn:** 360
-**Completion Time:** 1 hour
-**Components:** 1 recovery (until effect ends)
-**Duration:** One day / level or until discharged

-A geas places a command on a creature to carry out some service or to refrain from some action or course of activity, as desired by you.
-The creature must be of your level or lower and be able to understand you.
-While a geas cannot compel a creature to kill itself or perform acts that would result in certain death, it can cause almost any other course of activity.

-The geased creature must follow the given instructions until the geas is completed, no matter how long it takes.

-If the instructions involve some open-ended task that the recipient cannot complete through his own actions the craft remains in effect for a maximum of one day per level you have.
-A clever recipient can subvert some instructions.

-If the subject is prevented from obeying the geas for 24 hours, it loses one recovery per day.
-It cannot regain these recoveries while the geas remains.

 ## Endure